decentralized-identity/keri/docs/Q-and-A.md

 # Q&A section Wallets

 ## *Q: Why do I need a wallet for KERI?
-Yes a wallet is needed.
+Yes, a wallet is very much needed.
 A wallet holds your public private key pairs that embody the root of trust of KERI identifiers.
 [Universal wallet](https://w3c-ccg.github.io/universal-wallet-interop-spec/) - would do - with a thin layer on top of it. \
 A wallet needs to be adapted to KERI to be able to carry KERI identifiers.\
 {TBW}\
 (_SamMSmith_) / _(CharlesCunningham)_ / _(@henkvancann)_